Combinatorial Hopf Algebras of Simplicial Complexes: A Hopf algebra of simplicial complexes

 Let $\Gamma$ and $V(\Gamma)$ be defined as above.
 Given $T\subseteq V(\Gamma)$, define the \emph{induced simplicial complex} of $\Gamma$ on $T$, denoted by $\Gamma_{T}$, to be the simplicial complex with faces $\{X \cap T \mid X \in \Gamma\}$.
-So if we return to our example with $\Gamma$ having facets $\{1,2,3\}, \{3,4\}$ and if $T = \{1,3,4\}$, then $\Gamma_T$ has facets $\{1,3\}$ and $\{1,4\}$.
+So if we return to our example with $\Gamma$ having facets $\{1,2,3\}, \{3,4\}$ and if $T = \{1,3,4\}$, then $\Gamma_T$ has facets $\{1,3\}$ and $\{3,4\}$.

-Now we define a Hopf algebra structure on simplicial complexes as in~\cite{gsj:gdsrh}.
-Let $\K$ be a field and let $\A=\bigoplus_{n\geq 0}A_n$ where $A_n$ is the $\K$-linear span of isomorphism classes of simplicial complexes on $n$ vertices.
-We denote by $\varnothing$ the simplicial complex with no vertices.
-Given a simplicial complex $\Gamma$, we will denote its isomorphism class by $[\Gamma]$.
+Now we define a Hopf algebra structure on simplicial complexes.
+Let $\A=\bigoplus_{n\geq 0}A_n$ where $A_n$ is the free $\K$-vector space on the set of isomorphism classes of simplicial complexes on $n$ vertices.
+Given a simplicial complex, $\Gamma$, we will denote its isomorphism class by $[\Gamma]$.

 Define the product $m: \A\otimes \A \rightarrow \A$ by

 Notice that with this multiplication, the unit $u:\K\rightarrow\A$ is given by

 The coproduct $\Delta: \A\rightarrow \A\otimes \A$, is given by